awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 All of the considerations for performing replication within an AWS Region apply to cross\-Region replication\.
 The following extra considerations apply when replicating between AWS Regions:
 + A source DB instance can have cross\-Region read replicas in multiple AWS Regions\.
-+ You can only create a cross\-Region Amazon RDS read replica from a source Amazon RDS DB instance that is not a read replica of another Amazon RDS DB instance\.
++ For Microsoft SQL Server, Oracle, and PostgreSQL DB instances, you can only create a cross\-Region Amazon RDS read replica from a source Amazon RDS DB instance that is not a read replica of another Amazon RDS DB instance\.
+This limitation doesn't apply to MariaDB and MySQL DB instances\.
 + You can expect to see a higher level of lag time for any read replica that is in a different AWS Region than the source instance\.
 This lag time comes from the longer network channels between regional data centers\.
 + For cross\-Region read replicas, any of the create read replica commands that specify the `--db-subnet-group-name` parameter must specify a DB subnet group from the same VPC\.
 + Due to the limit on the number of access control list \(ACL\) entries for a VPC, we can't guarantee more than five cross\-Region read replica instances\.